7 The role of simulation in modern statistics

 • The average of the largest and smallest value in the sample: \(\frac{x_{max}+x_{min}}{2}\).

-In this particular case (under normality), statistical theory tells us that the sample mean is the best estimator53.
+In this particular case (under normality), statistical theory tells us that the sample mean is the best estimator50.
 But how much better is it, really?
-And what if we didn’t know statistical theory - could we use simulation to find out which estimator to use?
+And what if we didn’t know statistical theory?
+Could we use simulation to find out which estimator to use?

 To begin with, let’s write a function that computes the estimate \(\frac{x_{max}+x_{min}}{2}\):